 The next big step forward in the quest for sustainable, more efficient energy is tantalizingly within reach thanks to research being led by UT's Joshua Sangoro.

-An international team has for the first time precisely tracked the surprisingly rapid process by which light rearranges the outermost electrons of a metal compound known ...
+At the SLAC National Accelerator Laboratory, an international team has – for the first time – precisely tracked the surprisingly rapid process by which light rearranges the outermost electrons of a metal compound known ...

 There are no magic bullets for global energy needs.
 But fuel cells in which electrical energy is harnessed directly from live, self-sustaining chemical reactions promise cheaper alternatives to fossil fuels.